SalamanderXing/MCS/README.md

 Check out these two working examples on codepen:
 * [Molecules Similarity](https://codepen.io/giuliozani/full/zYYoYLo)
 * [Shank Language Model](https://codepen.io/giuliozani/full/ZEEpdxQ)
-#### NB: these online examples allow you to see the output very well but are not the best option if you want to understand how to use the algorithm yourself.
+##### NB: these online examples allow you to see the output very well but are not the best option if you want to understand how to use the algorithm yourself.
 For that I recommend taking a look at the `./examples` folder.
+That's because I had to squeeze all the modules into one file, thereby making it less clear.

 ## Some details about the coding style and performance
 The algorithm is written in pure functional programming style.
 As such it makes heavy use of recursion.
 However it is